cdisc-org/DataExchange-ODM-LinkML/docs/Association.md

 name: Association
 description: An association permits an annotation to be placed on an ordered pair of entities rather than on just one.
-The first and second KeySets identify the start and end of the annotated "link."
+The first and second KeySets identify the start and end of the annotated "link.
 from_schema: http://www.cdisc.org/ns/odm/v2.0
 see_also:
 - https://wiki.cdisc.org/display/ODM2/Association